CloudLabs-MOC/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/04-create-dax-calculations-in-power-bi-desktop.md

-# Lab 04: Create DAX Calculations in Power BI Desktop, Part 1
+# Lab 04: Create DAX calculations in semantic models

 ## Lab scenario
 In this lab you will create calculated tables, calculated columns, and simple measures using Data Analysis Expressions (DAX).